chiffa/BioFlow/README.md

 And build the actual master graph (it will take a while - up to a day):

     > build_db()

+Note that whenever neo4j drivers are imported, at the exit a connection exception is raised.
+It does not however mean that the execution of the program has failed.

 Now, you can import the core of BioFlow: